-- 1. Proximity the School uses measurements provided by the LA and further information on how distances are calculated is available in the Admissions Booklet provided by the Local Authority: KCC uses the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+- 1. Proximity Nearness of children's homes to school we use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When KCC applies the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school. - 2.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service. - 2.
 Home a pupil's home address is considered to be a residential property that is their only or main residence and not an address at which they might sometimes sleep due to domestic or special arrangements.
 The address must be the pupil's home address as submitted to the Local Authority in accordance with the Co-ordinated Scheme and which is either owned by the applicant's parent, parents or guardian, OR leased to or rented by the applicant's parent, parents or guardian under a lease or written rental agreement.
-If the parents or guardians live separately from their spouse or partner but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of weekdays.
+If the parents or guardians live separately from their spouse or partner but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of weekdays. - 3.
+Distance in relation to a block of flats A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from the School.
+In the unlikely event that two or more applicants live in the same block and in all

-- 3. Distance in relation to a block of flats A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from the School.
-In the unlikely event that two or more applicants live in the same block and in all other ways have equal eligibility for the last available place at the School, the names will be issued a number and drawn randomly to decide which child should be given the place. - 4.
+- other ways have equal eligibility for the last available place at the School, the names will be issued a number and drawn randomly to decide which child should be given the place. - 4.
 Requests for admission outside of the normal age group should be made in writing to the Head Teacher as early as possible to allow the Trustees sufficient time to make a decision, in full consultation with the Head Teacher, before the relevant closing date.
 Where evidence is provided to support a request to defer an application it must be specific to the girl in question.
 Where the School agrees to consider an application outside of the normal age group, the applicant will be ranked alongside all others in accordance with the School's oversubscription criteria.
 Where an application for admission outside the normal age group has been made the School will not accept arguments related to a child's age at appeal.

-In Year Admission 2023-24
+In Year Admission Main School 2024-25